Peepal Tree: Uses, Benefits, Side Effects and More!

 The vernacular names of peepal trees are Pipal, Pipala in Hindi; Jari, Piplo, Pipalo, Piparo in Gujarati; Pimpal, Pipal, Pippal in Marathi; Ashud, Ashvattha, Asvattha in Bengali; Aswatha in Oriya; Ahant in Assamese; Pippal, Pipal in Punjabi; Ravichettu in Telugu; Arara, Arasu, Arasan, Ashwarthan, Arasamaram in Tamil; Ranji, Arlo, Basri, Ashwatha, Ashvatthanara, Aralegida, Aralimara, Basari, Ashvathamara, Ashvattha in Kannada; Arayal in Malayalam; Bad in Kashmiri.

-Traditionally, the leaf juice of the peepal tree may be helpful for cough, asthma, diarrhea, ear pain, toothache, haematuria (blood in urine), migraine, scabies, eye troubles, and gastric problems.
-The stem bark of the peepal tree might help with paralysis, gonorrhea, bone fractures, diarrhea, and diabetes.
+Traditionally, the leaf juice of the peepal tree may be helpful for cough, asthma, diarrhoea, ear pain, toothache, haematuria (blood in urine), migraine, scabies, eye troubles, and gastric problems.
+The stem bark of the peepal tree might help with paralysis, gonorrhea, bone fractures, diarrhoea, and diabetes.
 However, more studies are required to prove the potential use of benefits for the purposes mentioned above.
 Furthermore, it should not be used for self-medication.

 Nutrient | Fresh Fruits | Dried Fruits | Leaves | Bark |